Sphereon-Opensource/eidas-signature-client/README.md

 ![Signature Flow](./resources/ades%20signature%20flow.png)

-It is possible to use multiple so called _SignatureServices_ with the same _CertificateProvider_.
+It is possible to use multiple so called _SignatureServices_ with the same _KeyProvider_.
 This allows for instance to extract bytes and create a digest/hash from the input file locally, while creating the signature using a REST API or Azure Keyvault for instance.
 Then the signature is recombined with the original document locally.
 The
 _createSignature_ method and its counterpart _verifySignature_ methods are typically ran using a REST API, Keyvault or locally with PKCS#11 hardware
-Certificate Providers.
+Key Providers.
 It is up to the caller to determine whether creating the digest/hash, and placing the signature in the input document also should run remotely or not.